-Undergraduate students use the Prism Lab, the Department of Computer Science undergraduate computing laboratories.
-The lab servers can be accessed remotely by dial-up and through the Internet.
-In the lab itself first and second year students have access to 22 colour X-terminals connected to our Unix servers, 24 Sun Blade 100, and 24 Sun Ultra 10 workstations.
-All students can access the 24-hour Maxwell lab equipped with 59 more colour X-terminal seats, and printing facilities.
-Third and fourth year students are granted access to the Senior Lab consisting of 24 Sun Ultra 10 workstations.
-Senior students may also use a variety of specialty laboratories in their courses including the Robotics Laboratory, the Real-Time Laboratory, and the Multimedia Laboratory.
+Undergraduate students use the Prism Lab, the Department of Computer Science and Engineering undergraduate computing laboratories.
+The Unix servers of the labs can be accessed remotely by dial-up, through the Internet or through the X-terminals in the labs.
+Students can also access the Unix or Windows workstations in the labs through scheduled lab sessions, terminal reservation system or first come first serve basis.
+All students can access the 24-hour Maxwell Lab consisting of colour X-terminals.
+All labs are equipped with printing facilities.
+Senior students may also use a variety of specialty laboratories in their courses including the Robotics, the Real-Time, The Digital Logic, and The Embedded Systems Laboratories.